mikkellu/profeat2/profeat/doc/documentation.md

 #### Attributes

-A features may have one or more attributes.
+A feature may have one or more attributes.
 They are similar to [Variables][], but can only be modified by the [Feature Controller][].

 #### Decomposition